arcs-njit-edu/docs/docs/Software/programming/python/jupyter.md

         http://localhost:${port}/?token=XXXXXXXX

-        you should be able to connect to jupyter notebook running remotely on a lochness compute node with above url
+        you should be able to connect to Jupyter Notebook running remotely on a Lochness compute node with the above url

         EOF

         jupyter notebook --no-browser --port $port --notebook-dir=$(pwd)

         ```
-Once you submit this job script, you will see an output file indicating port number which you need to use to connect to the HPC cluster in a new terminal window.
+Once you submit this job script, you will see an output file indicating the port number that you need to use to connect to the HPC cluster in a new terminal window.
 Please follow further instructions from the output file.

 !!! warning

-    Please not that JupyterLab or Jupyter Notebook is not availble as module on Wulver, as users can build those packages via Conda.
+    Please note that JupyterLab or Jupyter Notebook is not available as a module on Wulver, as users can build those packages via Conda.
 Please see [Conda Documentation](conda.md) for details.
 Jupyter Notebook can also be accessed on Wulver via [Open OnDemand](https://openondemand.org/).
 We will provide the instructions soon.

 ## Jupyter Notebook on Wulver
-As mentioned above, users need to install Jupyter Notebook on Conda Environment.
+As mentioned above, users need to install Jupyter Notebook on the Conda Environment.
 Once the [Conda Environment](conda.md#activate-and-deactivate-conda-environment) is activated users can install Jupyter Notebook via `conda isntall -c conda-forge jupyter notebook` command.
 Here we provide a sample SLURM script on how to start Jupyter Notebook session on Wulver.

 ??? example "Sample Batch Script to run Jupyter Notebook"